adamcooke/dasher-ruby/README.md

 ```

 The `Dasher.client` instance is automatically configured to use the production
-Dasher endpoints and the key in the `Dasher_TOKEN` environment variable.
+Dasher endpoints and the key in the `DASHER_TOKEN` environment variable.
 You can create your own clients if you would like.

 ```ruby